Crystalsnails/hamibot-auto_xuexiqiangguo/README.md

 * Fix bugs
 * Killed all `findOne()` and `waitFor()` that may lead to a choke.
 * Restructed the original project so if unexpected circumstance happend(bad react of the destinated app/bad network),the script restart itself to adjust.
+### My destination
+* Just plug your backup phone to a charger and wifi, then throw it to a corner and forget about it.Dont worry about crushes.
 ## How to use?
 * Refer to the hamibot version of the original project.
 * The v2.33 app is recommend.